English Tea Store Tea Header

 5 Reasons to Use a Kyusu Teapot

-Recently, I listed why a cast iron teapot, popular in Japan, is a good tea steeping option.
-Time to look at another teapot style also popular in Japan: the kyusu.
+Recently, I highlighted why the cast iron teapot, popular in Japan, is an excellent option for steeping tea.
+Now it’s time to explore another traditional style: the kyusu.

 1 Taste

-Interview with Tokoname Potter Yamada Emu (Photo source: screen capture from site)
+Interview with Tokoname Potter Yamada Emu (Photo source: screen capture)

 2 Cuteness and Artistry